TheRealZephros/master-thesis/chapters/data_processing/data_processing.typ

 == Data Augmentation <data_augmentation.sec>
 The data is augmented by taking correct text and corrupting it.
 The corruption process is done by using a list of rules, that are applied to the correct sentence.
 The types of errors are ordered in a hierarchy, where a category can directly have errortypes or have subcategories.
 A subcategory has errors.
 The hierarchy is a way to organize the errors, so that the corruption process can be more precise where possible and in the cases where an error could belong to multiple error types, it is defined which error type has higher priority.

+=== Corruption Process <corruption_process.sec>
+Before the corruption process can begin, the text is tokenized and annotated with #gls("POS") and #gls("MORPH") tags and saved in a #gls("DOC").
+The #gls("DOC") is then put in a #gls("DOCB") which is serialized and written to a file.
+The first step in the corruption is to generate a json file that contains every corruption that can be made.
+Before distributing the corruptions into a training set, a distribution file, which is a json file that specifies the proportion of each errortype to introduce into the dataset, is used.
+The json file is then loaded and the corruptions are applied, with the proportions specified in the distribution file, to the text.
+The corrupted dataset is then shuffled to make sure the model doesn't overfit on the order of the data.

+#corruption_process

-=== Grammar <corruption_grammar.sec>
+==== Grammar <corruption_grammar.sec>
 A grammar error is an error that violates the rules of grammar.
 This means all the words in the sentence are spelled correctly, but the sentence is still grammatically incorrect.
 Generating grammar errors varies a lot in complexity, some are as simple as a missing comma, which just needs simple string matching and removing the comma.
 Others require multiple components, working together, to make.

 #inflexion_json <inflexion_data>
-#lemmas <lemmas>
+#lemmas <lemmas_data>

-=== Spelling <corruption_spelling.sec>
+==== Spelling <corruption_spelling.sec>
-Cognitive errors require some language understanding to generate.
-By using some patterns from #gls("RÆTT") @spell_errors_src and expanding upon them with errors from @Næs, a list of cognitive spelling error patterns was made.